nebari-dev/nebari-docs/docs/docs/how-tos/nebari-upgrade.md

 description: An overview of how to upgrade Nebari.
 Includes instructions on updating when breaking changes are expected to occur.
 ---

+# Upgrading Nebari

+This is a guide to upgrade Nebari to a newer version.
+There are instructions for both a minor upgrade to Nebari as well as any upgrades from pre-0.4.0 to 0.4.0.

 # Upgrade Nebari from pre-0.4.0 to 0.4.0

-This is a guide to upgrade Nebari to a newer version.

 :::warning Breaking upgrades
 If you are upgrading from an older version, (e.g. v0.3.14 (or earlier), to v0.4), the cluster cannot be upgraded in-situ so you must perform a redeployment.
 Please pay extra attention to the highlighted `Breaking upgrades` steps throughout the process!